Date(s) - November 11, 2017 - November 25, 2017

 This workshop is most suitable for adults and youth aged 13 and above.
 Children under the age of 13 are welcome, but it is strongly suggested that they be accompanied by an adult.
 No previous experience with electronics, microcontrollers, or robotics is assumed.

 Andrew Frueh is a hacker, open-source evangelist, and critical maker.
 He designs systems with Arduino, is very involved with fabrication (including designing a modular robotic platform, and building a couple of 3D printers), and received his MFA from the Art and Tech program in the Department of Art at the Ohio State University.
 He is a lecturer and lab supervisor for the Ohio State University Department of Art.
 Website: http://www.andrewfrueh.com

 The price of the workshop is per robotics kit, not per person.
-To reserve one or more seats in the workshop, please register using the link below:
+To reserve one or more seats in the workshop, please register using one of the links below: